nipo/nsl/doc/better_hdl.rst

 =============

 Records are just another data type.
-They can group signals of various types logically.
+They can group signals of various types.
 They can be used as ports, they can be used in arrays.

 When using ports with records, we should use one record for each direction.
 Let’s take an example with AXI-Lite::